LangbaseInc/BaseAI/README.md

 ## Getting Started

 BaseAI is the AI framework for building declarative and composable AI-powered LLM products.
-It allows you to locally develop AI agents integrated with tools and memory (RAG).
+It allows you to develop AI agent pipes on your local machine with integrated agentic tools and memory (RAG).
 Visit our [learn](https://baseai.dev/learn) guide to get started with BaseAI.

 ## Documentation